-Starting this fall, Tech Dining will be a brand-new campus experience.
 Now self-operated, Tech Dining's goal is to provide outstanding value and quality for students.
-With options that span from Asian inspired fare to southern cuisine, we are able to serve every guest with a quality dining experience.
+With options that span from Asian-inspired fare to southern cuisine, we are able to serve every guest with a quality dining experience.
 Tech Dining has a special focus on tailoring the dining program to fit the intellectually dynamic and diverse community at Georgia Tech.
 Dining on campus isn't one size fits all.
-The meal plans have been re-engineered with students in mind.
-Brittain, North Avenue, and West Village now offer all-you-care-to-eat dining with unlimited weekday and weekend meal plans that now come with more Dining Dollars that students can use at retail locations on campus.
+The meal plans have been engineered with students in mind.
+Brittain, North Avenue, and West Village offer all-you-care-to-eat dining with unlimited weekday and weekend meal plans that now come with more Dining Dollars that students can use at retail locations on campus.
 If you are looking to enjoy a meal with friends or just a snack on the go - there's a plan to fit every appetite.

-A major focus of empowering students to make healthy lifestyle choices, which is an essential part of Tech Dining's primary mission.
+A major focus on empowering students to make healthy lifestyle choices, which is an essential part of Tech Dining's primary mission.
 Each diner has unique needs and Tech Dining is here to make sure those needs are met.
-Each dining hall features options for vegan, vegetarian, gluten-free, and allergen-conscience needs.
+Each dining hall features options for vegan, vegetarian, glutenfree, and allergen-conscience needs.
 If students require assistance, our professional culinary staff can help identify delicious choices regardless of dietary restrictions.

 In addition to traditional dining halls, Tech Dining operates more than 20 additional retail locations across campus.
 Students are never far from a hearty meal or a quick bite between classes.
 Dining hours vary by location; we take special care to offer service that matches the non-typical schedule of college students.
 Students who are in a rush can use our app for mobile ordering or stop by multiple locations for grab-and-go meals.
-Georgia Tech Dining Services techdining@gatech.edu
+For more information, visit Georgia Tech Dining Services: techdining@gatech.edu.

-Services for Health and Well-Being
+Services for Health and Wellness